nrfconnect/sdk-nrf/samples/bluetooth/mesh/chat/chat_cli.rst

 Persistent storage
 ******************

-If :option:`CONFIG_BT_SETTINGS` is enabled, the Chat Client stores its presence state.
+If :kconfig:`CONFIG_BT_SETTINGS` is enabled, the Chat Client stores its presence state.